nmrf/sadata-user-manual/src/howto/filter-and-search.md

 ### Filtering to Edit

 Administrators can use the filter function to select the entities they wish to edit individually or in bulk.
 They must be logged in to do so.
-For more details on how to editing entities [click here](../howto/edit-and-create-entries.md).
+For more details on how to edit entities [see previous chapter 2.5](../howto/edit-and-create-entries.md).

 ---